bitsofcotton/p2/README.md

 # Tips on usual predictions
 Usually with good enough predictors, the input-stream - prediction-stream inner production stream can be linear nor gulf continues around given input estimation range based ranges, this is because usually the feeding unobserved internal states into input stream is something stable, but sometimes unstable causes prediction fail on after the unstable feeding causes estimation unstable on given range.

-Also, the gulf condition isn't avoidable by catgp.cc except the range of them can be increased, it's better with the large range feed into original good enough predictors.
+Also, the gulf condition isn't avoidable by p2.cc c except the range of them can be increased, it's better with the large range feed into original good enough predictors.

 So we cannot avoid them except for the case feeding is stable enough on estimation range condition nor no feed condition nor bitsofcotton/p\[45\] condition.